Kindergarten news and information

 Parents are asked to regularly check:

-- Your child’s pocket
+- Your child’s pocket and bag

 - Emails to parent/guardian

 - Chelsea Kindergarten’s Facebook page and website